WHAT HAPPENS WHEN YOUR KIDS PREFER TO LIVE WITH YOUR EX?

 For moms, having the kids express a preference for living with dad can be a devastating blow.
 But don’t turn on the kids if you are in this situation and their father gets custody.
 You should still aim to protect them, and not wreck their lives with your divorce, and to be the grown up even if your feelings are hurt and let them know it’s okay if daddy wins custody.
 Let them know they are safe with either one of you.
 Read this post: http://www.divorcesaloon.com/how-to-get-a-divorce-without-wrecking-the-kids Try to make them see that the divorce is not their fault, and surely, you should work to make them believe that you don’t blame them for anything, even if they want to live with your spouse instead of you.

 But you know what?
 You can take comfort in the fact that the court looks at more than just the children’s preference.
-It is one of the factors but there are others that may take precedence over what the children what.
+Even when the kids prefer to live with your ex and they testify to that, it is not automatic that they will be sent to live with your ex.
+The courts consider many factors first.
+The child’s preference is obviously a big factor.
+But there are others that may take precedence over what the children what.
 What factors does the court consider?
 Check out this post.
 It is pretty comprehensive.
 It’s called how to win custody: http://www.divorcesaloon.com/how-to-win-custody-in-a-divorce

-If the court deems it in the children’s best interest to be with you, the court will grant custody to you even if the children prefer the other parent.
+If the court deems it in the children’s best interest to be with you, the court will grant custody to you even if the kids prefer to live with your ex.
 Maybe the other parent is more lax and the children don’t want the discipline and order you stand for.
 But that is not a reason to take your custody away and the court will weigh this in making a decision.
 One thing you might consider doing is getting a parenting coach before the custody trial.
 She or he may give you some pointers on making a good impression with the judge, and improving your relationship with the kids and improving your chances of winning custody.
 Read this post: http://www.divorcesaloon.com/the-parenting-coach-and-how-she-can-help-you-win-custody

 One other option is to explore the option of sharing custody with your spouse.
 If the relationship between the two of you is not overly volatile, the court may be persuaded to consider a joint custody arrangement.
 Check out this post here: http://www.divorcesaloon.com/joint-custody-what-is-the-deal-with-joint-custody-in-new-york